YuZhang2019/yuzhang2019.github.io/index.md

 3.Distribution Law of Acoustic Emission Source after Attenuation, *Reseach Assistant*

-- Determined the distribution law of acoustic emission source whose amplitude obey exponential distribution after attenuation using conditional probability and multiple integral
+- Determined the distribution law of acoustic emission source, whose amplitude obey exponential distribution, after attenuation
-- Deduced the formula between b value and observation distance using MLE and least square estimate
+- Deduced the formula between b value and observation distance through maximum likelihood estimation and least square estimation
 - Compared acoustic emission test data with stochastic simulation in MATLAB to check the equation and the fitting results are excellent

 ## Work Experience